7AGfTyuJNa/PODT/README.md

-# PVHSS-Paillier
+# PPODTE-HSS

-This codebase is part of the PVHSS-Paillier paper.
+This codebase is part of the PPODTE-HSS paper.

-**What this codebase includes**: example and benchmark implementations in C++14 for some of the schemes in the PVHSS-Paillier paper.
+**What this codebase includes**: example and benchmark implementations in C++14 for some of the schemes in the PPODTE-HSS paper.

 **What this codebase is not**: it is not for production use; it is not extensively tested.

 ## Setup and Building Instructions

-First, install the libraries [NTL](https://libntl.org/doc/tour-unix.html) and [relic](https://github.com/relic-toolkit/relic/wiki/Building) required by PVHSS-Paillier.
+First, install the libraries [NTL](https://libntl.org/doc/tour-unix.html) required by PPODTE-HSS.
 On several Ubuntu systems this can be done directly through links above.

 To build library and executables:
 ```shell